June 16-22, 2024

 Non-refundable application fee: $50

 Given the very low student/teacher ratio, the costs for attending Sequoia are relatively modest.
 Nonetheless, we recognize that they may be beyond the means of the families of some highly qualified and deserving players.
 Therefore, Sequoia will do everything it can, within its own financial limitations, to make it possible for these students to attend.
-Any requests for partial tuition grants should be made at the time of the application and should include a copy of the first two pages of the parents' latest Federal Tax returns.
+Any requests for partial tuition grants should be made in the online application, by checking "YES" on "Are you applying for financial aid?"
+We will contact you with further information about providing a Statement of Need.

-Sequoia takes place on the gorgeous campus of Humboldt State University in Arcata, Ca. HSU is home to one of the largest chamber music libraries on the west coast, a collection of more than 13,000 pieces for every imaginable combination of instruments.
+Sequoia takes place on the gorgeous campus of Cal Poly Humboldt in Arcata, California.
+Humboldt is home to one of the largest chamber music libraries on the west coast, a collection of more than 13,000 pieces for every imaginable combination of instruments.
 This extensive library provides students with the opportunity to explore rare and interesting works, as well as old favorites.

 Rehearsals, classes and performances take place in the two music buildings on campus which include a number of rehearsal and practice rooms and a ping-pong table and lounge area for recreation between coaching sessions.